yjzhou0219/HighDim-Mediation-GOAL/README.md

 # 2. Install standard CRAN packages
 packages <- c("stats", "MASS", "glmnet", "car", "dplyr") # Add any other CRAN packages you use install.packages(packages[!packages %in% installed.packages()])

+# 3. Install specific packages from GitHub
+library(devtools)
+# Please ensure you have internet access for this step
+install_github("strengejacke/sjstats")
+install_github("JeffreyRacine/R-Package-np")
 ```

 **Note on 'lqa' package**: Since `lqa` is required for GOAL but may **not be** directly available via `install.packages("lqa")`, you can install it using one of the following options: